pavankalyanjp56/HTML-CSS_Tea_Station_Project/README.txt

-This Project is build on HTML and CSS as well as same javascript.
+This Project is built on using HTML and CSS as well as some Javascript.